Attribute |

 |

-We define fully OA journals above. |
+We define Gold OA journals above.

 Hybrid OA |

-An open access scholarly publication published in a hybrid journal with an open license.
+An Open Access scholarly publication published in a hybrid journal with an open license.

 |

-In principle, this means that we may be underestimating the number of hybrid OA articles and overestimating the number of bronze.
+At this point we consider only CC licenses “open”.
+In principle, this means that we may be underestimating the number of Hybrid OA articles and overestimating the number of bronze.

 |